-PrimeVigilance consultants bring a wealth of experience to the interpretation of case reports within the necessary pharmacovigilance legal frameworks.
-Their expertise means your submissions to regulators are always compliant and on time.
+PrimeVigilance and its consultants bring a wealth of experience to the interpretation of case reports within the necessary pharmacovigilance legal frameworks.
+Our expertise ensures your submissions to regulators are always compliant and on time.
 The following outlines just some of the reasons why companies choose our staff:

-Serious adverse events (SAEs) must be reported to the regulatory authorities within very strict time deadlines.
-During any pre-marketing trial, the onus is on your company for the investigator to explicitly specify which events are deemed serious and unexpected within your reporting.
+Serious adverse events (SAEs) must be reported to the regulatory authorities within very strict timelines.
+During any clinical trial trial, the onus is on your company to explicitly specify for the investigator which events are deemed serious and unexpected within your clinical trial.
 Your investigator must also make you aware of specific types of non-serious adverse events or laboratory findings.
-And all pre-marketing Suspected Unexpected Serious Adverse Reactions (SUSARS) must be reported to regulators within 7 days if they are classified as fatal or life-threatening.
-Those which are non-fatal, non-life-threatening or occurring during the post marketing phase must be reported within 15 days.
+All clinical trial Suspected Unexpected Serious Adverse Reactions (SUSARS) must be reported to regulators within 7 days if they are classified as fatal or life-threatening.
+Those which are non-fatal, non-life-threatening must be reported within 15 days.

-Expedited reporting requirements mean your standard operating protocols (SOPs) must involve the accurate grading of incidents within a suitable timescale.
+Expedited reporting requirements dictate that your standard operating procedures (SOPs) must involve the accurate grading of events within a suitable timescale.
 Our staff have the experience to advise on the grading process to ensure accurate and timely compliance.
 Their input is also crucial when it comes to demonstrating your analysis of risk-benefit ratios.

-Since the standard for clinical trials is to work to a double-blind protocol, your team will need to understand how to appropriately un-blind the trial before engaging in expedited reporting.
+Since majority of late phase clinical trials involve a double-blinded protocol, your team will need to understand how to appropriately un-blind the trial before engaging in expedited reporting.
 It is also vital that the correct personnel undertake this task to prevent jeopardising the integrity of the trial and/or presenting non-compliant data to the authorities.

-You will also need to demonstrate completion of an adequate causality assessment when completing your case processing for pre-marketing trials.
-Expert advice should be sought to determine whether this is also an expedient practice during your particular post-marketing trial.
+You will also need to demonstrate an adequate and compliant causality assessment procedure when completing your case processing for clinical trials.

-You will need to keep detailed records which can be reviewed on request by regulators during inspections For other purposes such as: the marketing authorisation application itself, product Pharmacovigilance Master System File (PMSF), etc. your staff will need to have been trained and kept up to date on EudraVigilance terminology to use in all reporting and comprehensive SOPs must be in place to cover these operations.
+You will need to keep detailed records on all clinical trial related data including regulatory submissions which can be reviewed on request by regulators during inspections.
+For other purposes such as: the marketing authorisation application itself, product Pharmacovigilance Master System File (PMSF), etc. your staff will need to be trained and kept up to date on EudraVigilance terminology used in all reporting.
+Comprehensive SOPs must be in place to cover these operations.

 Non-compliance can result in costly remedial processes to complete tasks that should have been completed correctly in the first instance.
 It can even pose risks to the product’s ability to reach or stay on the market due to simply having presented data in a way which does not meet the regulations.
 To find out more about our clinical trial safety services, call us today in complete confidence on +44 (0)1483 307920.
 Our support is provided by consultants who have assisted on regulatory authorities; those who have worked for years within the pharmaceutical industry and now help companies navigate the complex waters of pharmacovigilance laws.